 If you would like to hear more about our activities and receive regular updates, register with us.

 More about Jo

-RTS Support Group Chairperson, Marketing Director, mother to Ellie and Kitty (RTS) born in 2009 and diagnosed when she was five and budding beekeeper.
+RTS Support Group Chairperson, Marketing Director, and budding beekeeper.
+Mother to Ellie and Kitty (RTS) born in 2009, diagnosed when she was five.